dieringe/FirestoreGoogleAppsScript/.github/README.md

 ### Changelog
 #### V1
 - Added WriteBatch functionality.
+#### V2
+- Added `isEmpty` getter to check if the `BatchWrite` has any mutations.
+- Converted private fields into TS 3.8 private fields

 ## Installation
 In the Google online script editor, select the `Resources` menu item and choose `Libraries...`.
 In the "Add a library" input box, enter **`1bdxX-1xBtYdDgROfBvJgKkAwRJTbgcTkFE99sVClnMQHQoBE2DLrYiH4`** and click "Add."
 Choose the most recent version number.